discopop-project/discopop/README.md

 	sudo apt-get install git build-essential cmake

-Additionally, you need LLVM installed on your system.
-Currently, DiscoPoP supports LLVM 8.0.
-Lower and higher versions are not supported, due to API changes which lead to compilation failures.
-Please follow the installation tutorial [here](https://llvm.org/docs/GettingStarted.html), if you have not installed LLVM before.
+Additionally, you need to install LLVM on your system.
+Currently, DiscoPoP only supports LLVM 8.0.
+Due to API changes, which lead to compilation failures, it does not support lower and higher versions.
+Please follow the [installation tutorial](https://llvm.org/docs/GettingStarted.html), if you have not installed LLVM yet.

 ### DiscoPoP profiler installation
 First, clone the source code into the designated folder.
 Then, create a build directory: